OpenframeProject/Openframe/plugins/README.md

         process.stdout.write(key + '\n');

         // let's emit a plugin-defined event which could be handled elsewhere
-        // in this plugin, on by other plugins. pubsub.emit('plugin:keystrokes:keypress', key);
+        // in this plugin, or by other plugins. pubsub.emit('plugin:keystrokes:keypress', key);

         // if 'r' is pressed, emit the built-in artwork:random event